andyruenes/temperature_humidity_meter/README.md

 # Temperature-Humidy Meter
-temperature and humidity meter using Atmel brand ATmega328P controller and DTH11 sensor
+temperature and humidity meter using Atmel brand ATmega328P controller and DTH11 sensor using simulation Proteus

 ## components:
 ATmega328P microcontroller from Atmel.